 Note that there is nothing physical to calibrate on the camera.
 Rather, camera calibration is a measurement of several internal parameters inherent to any given camera.
 Those parameters include focal length, principal point, affinity (B1), skew (B2), radial (K1, K2, K3, K4), and tangential (P1, P2, P3, P4) measurements.
 The result is a measure of the radial and tangential distortion for any given camera, and the measurements are camera specific, not just model specific.
 So, a database of camera calibrations would be impractical.

 Agisoft’s Photoscan Pro (version 1.3.4) was one product I tried, and it happens to come with a very convenient tool for camera calibration, called Lens.
 Very simply, a black and white checkerboard is presented on a computer screen and the user takes several images from different angles using the drone camera.
 The images are then loaded into Lens, a series of calculations are made, and the camera calibration parameters are stored in an .xml file to be used later in processing.
 So, does it work?
 Well, yes … sort of!
 I re-processed some old data-sets and was able to get more accurate results when compared to physical survey points I had taken at the site, also termed check points.
 In fact, where I had good coverage with GCP’s (e.g. roughly one every 600 ft), the software was calculating vertical accuracy within 3 cm or less, as compared to the GCP’s and several check points I provided.
 Many check points reported less than 1 cm of horizontal and vertical error, and this was very exciting!
 However, as one moved further away from GCP’s, the dome effect was still present.
 Clearly, a better calibration method was needed, and so it became time to print out a larger, physical pattern and use more traditional methods of camera calibration.
-A brief internet search will yield numerous papers detailing such methods.
-Here is one that is similar to the method I use (M. Pérez, F. Agüera, F. Carvajal, 2011).
+A brief internet search will yield numerous papers detailing such methods (M. Pérez, F. Agüera, F. Carvajal, 2011).

 As for RTK or PPK, the application of that technology to drones is to reduce (or eliminate) the need to set GCP’s on a site prior to flying it.
 But, the technology is not cheap and, therefore, the penalty for crashing or losing the drone is much higher.
 From my perspective, the technology is great if you can afford it, and maybe it is more necessity than luxury.
 However, having good coverage of a site with GCP’s will also produce very accurate surveys, and I do not foresee the need for check points to measure accuracy of photogrammetric results ever going away.